GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 [Externally rewrite 25xx NOR flash via SPI protocol](../install/spi.md)

 You need to replace OS X with GNU+Linux before flashing Libreboot.
-(OSX won't run at all in Libreboot), if you wish to internally flash on a macbook21.
+(OSX won't run at all in Libreboot), if you wish to internally flash on a MacBook 2,1.
 Libreboot won't boot OSX either (well, maybe with Tianocore it would, but that's untested and OSX is inferior to GNU+Linux).
-In general you should think of your Macbook like a regular laptop, for the purposes of anything coreboot.
+In general you should think of your MacBook like a regular laptop, for the purposes of anything coreboot.

-If it's a macbook2,1 with the core2duo processors, you can run a 64-bit distro.
-For macbook 1,1 the CPU probably only has 32-bit support.
+If it's a MacBook 2,1 with the core2duo processors, you can run a 64-bit distro.
+For the MacBook 1,1 the CPU probably only has 32-bit support.

 GNU+Linux on Apple EFI firmware
 ===============================